AyhamOlk/AyhamOlk.github.io/index.md

 ## Software Engineer Intern
 Worked on a project aiming at replacing campus ID cards (e-purse, access control) with a smartphone app that authenticates against a TWN4 Canon reader device over Bluetooth Low Energy (BLE) technology.
-The project included a research phase to determine the secured protocol that will be used between the app and the TWN4 reader and finally an implementation phase for a fully working proof of concept demo on Android devices.
+The project included a research phase to determine the secure protocol that will be used between the app and the TWN4 reader and finally an implementation phase for a fully working proof of concept demo on Android devices.

 **Company:** [Pocketcampus](https://pocketcampus.org/v2/home-en)\
 **Location:** Lausanne, Switzerland\